FabFilter Pro-Q 3 online help

 Analyzer Settings

-• The Freeze button at the left bottom of the panel causes the spectrum to stop falling and build up a maximum over time.
+• The Freeze button at the right bottom of the panel causes the spectrum to stop falling and build up a maximum over time.
 While Freeze is enabled, a blue line at the top of the Analyzer button in the bottom bar indicates this state as well.

 • The Spectrum Grab button next to the Freeze button enables or disables the Spectrum Grab feature.
 If enabled, you can leave the mouse above the spectrum for a few seconds, and Pro-Q will automatically enter Spectrum Grab mode.
 Existing EQ bands will be dimmed while the spectrum freezes.
 You can now simply grab one of the peaks in the white output spectrum line, and drag to adjust!
 See Spectrum Grab.